 Use of a third party app when sending text messages to Crisis Text Line creates another platform for storage of data.
 According to Crisis Text Line, you would need to contact these other parties separately to request removal of the conversation data held by them.

-A question arises, how is it possible to delete text/transcript data associated with an individual after the data is anonymized?
-There are different ways to anonymize data, and so I won’t presume to know the answer.
+A question arises, how is it possible to delete text/transcript data associated with an individual after the data is de-identified?
+There are different ways to de-identify data, and so I won’t presume to know the answer.
 If I’m able to find the answer I will provide an update here.
 If personal identifying information is retained 7 years, right now the clock would go back to January 2015 for retention.
-Anonymized transcripts would still be retained indefinitely.
+De-identified transcripts would still be retained indefinitely.

 What I do know, and what is presented here, are the instructions for requesting deletion as of January 2022.